September 4, 2015, 11:30 am - 1:30 pm

 presented by the Arts Council of Indianapolis

 Sponsored by Schahet Hotels

 Indianapolis is increasingly on the national radar and a frequent name on top ten lists for everything that is great about America’s best cities.
 The arts are an integral part of the growth and success of our city.
-How can we continue this momentum, and how do we ensure the arts play an even bigger role in making Indianapolis greater?
-Join us for the 28th annual Start with Art luncheon to explore these notions and celebrate the arts in our community.
+With new initiatives, programs and partnerships, this new arts season and upcoming year will ensure the arts are playing a significant role in our community.

 2013 Start With Art